davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.city/index.md

 #### Part 1: BinarySearchTree Enhancements
 Start by adding the following modifications to our `BinarySearchTree` class.

-1. **Size Caching:** One problem that we have not yet discussed is the efficiency of the `size()` and `sizeHelper()` methods, used to recursively determine the number of nodes in a (sub)tree.
-Unfortunately, our current implementation runs in $$O(n)$$ time, where $$n$$ is the number of nodes in the subtree, because we need to traverse the whole tree!
-This is a problem if `size()` or `sizeHelper()` are called repeatedly in other methods!
-Because the size of a (sub)tree should be known as we insert and remove elements, we should cache, so with a bit of work we can make it run in $$O(1)$$.
-Specifically, we want to modify our BST so that it has the following node structure:
+1. **Size Caching:** One problem that we have not yet discussed is the efficiency of the `size()` and `sizeHelper()` methods we used to recursively determine the number of nodes in a (sub)tree.
+Unfortunately, our recursive implementation (and even the iterative version) runs in $$O(n)$$ time, where $$n$$ is the number of nodes in the tree, because we need to traverse the whole tree in order to count them!
+This is a problem if `size()` or `sizeHelper()` are called repeatedly in other methods that may rely on them!
+Because the size of a (sub)tree should be known as we insert and remove elements, we should cache it within each node, so with a bit of work we can make `size()` run in $$O(1)$$.
+We wish to modify our BST so that it has the following node structure:

 <center>
 <IMG SRC="figures/sizecaching_tree.png" width = "350" style="border: 10px solid #d6d6d6" />
 </center>

-Recall that every node in a BST serves as the root of its own subtree, so we want each node stores its corresponding subtree's size.
+Recall that every node in a BST serves as the root of its own subtree, so we want each node to store its corresponding subtree's size.
 Start by adding a `size` instance variable to the `Node<E>` inner class that is defined inside the `BinaryTree<E>` superclass.
 In the `Node` constructor, simply set `size` to 1.

 - In `BinarySearchTree`, modify the `sizeHelper()` method so that it simply returns the new size field of the `localRoot` node.
 Next, modify `add()` so that it takes no action if the item is already in the tree.
 Then, modify `addHelper()` so that it increments the size.
 Similarly, modify `remove()` so that it takes no action if the target is not in the tree.
 Then, modify `removeHelper()` so that it decrements the size prior to returning.

 - Test this method to ensure it's working before moving on.
 Make sure that the size is correct for not only the root node, but for *all* nodes.

 Next, we want to add a few more BST methods that'll make our lives easier to complete this project.
 As with most of our other BST methods, you should write these methods recursively by having a private helper method do all the recursive traversal.
-Recall that the recursive helper method usually has this look: `private helperMethod(Node<E> localRoot, ...)`, where `localRoot` is the root of the current (sub)tree to be explored.
+Recall that the recursive helper method usually has this look: `private helperMethod(Node<E> localRoot, ...)`, where `localRoot` is the current root of the subtree that's to be explored.

 2. Implement a `public E get(int index)` method that returns the element whose in-order position is at the given `index`.
 For example, when `index = 0` it returns the _smallest_ element in the tree.
 When `index = 1` it returns the _second smallest_ element, and so on.
 If `index` is invalid (less than zero or greater than `size()-1`), then this method simply returns `null`.